 Crohn’s Disease & Glutamine

-Patients with Crohn’s disease, a subtype of inflammatory bowel disease, have been shown to have lower levels of glutamine in their blood and within their cells.
+Patients with Crohn’s disease, a type of inflammatory bowel disease, typically have lower levels of glutamine in their blood and cells.

 This led to the hypothesis that glutamine supplementation would improve clinical outcomes for people with Crohn’s.